xinyanliang/EDFv0.1/README.md

 ## Reproduce our results on the open-set scenario
-Setting: EDF and view exteacters are trained on PubChem-10k dataset; retrieve database is constructed using training set of ChEMBL-10k dataset;
+Setting: EDF and view extracters are trained on PubChem-10k dataset; retrieve database is constructed using training set of ChEMBL-10k dataset;
 these images from test set of ChEMBL-10k dataset are used query images.

 1. Download the trained EDF and view exteacter models from the link https://pan.baidu.com/s/1RtV3QACJpTPtWLJ7NdlSzg, then put them into the models folder;